awsdocs/aws-storagegateway-user-guide/doc_source/ec2-local-console-common.md

 ## Routing Your Gateway Deployed on Amazon EC2 Through a Proxy<a name="EC2_MaintenanceRoutingProxy-common"></a>

-AWS Storage Gateway supports the configuration of a Socket Secure version 5 \(SOCKS5\) proxy between your gateway deployed on Amazon EC2 and AWS\.
+Storage Gateway supports the configuration of a Socket Secure version 5 \(SOCKS5\) proxy between your gateway deployed on Amazon EC2 and AWS\.

 **Note**
-The only proxy configuration AWS Storage Gateway supports is SOCKS5\.
+The only proxy configuration Storage Gateway supports is SOCKS5\.

 If your gateway must use a proxy server to communicate to the internet, then you need to configure the SOCKS proxy settings for your gateway\.
 You do this by specifying an IP address and port number for the host running your proxy\.
-After you do so, AWS Storage Gateway will route all HyperText Transfer Protocol Secure \(HTTPS\) traffic through your proxy server\.
+After you do so, Storage Gateway will route all HyperText Transfer Protocol Secure \(HTTPS\) traffic through your proxy server\.

 **To route your gateway internet traffic through a local proxy server**

 1. Log in to your gateway's local console\.
 For instructions, see [Logging In to Your Amazon EC2 Gateway Local Console](#EC2_MaintenanceConsoleWindow-common)\.

-1. On the **AWS Storage Gateway Configuration** main menu, type **1** to begin configuring the SOCKS proxy\.
+1. On the **Storage Gateway Configuration** main menu, type **1** to begin configuring the SOCKS proxy\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/EC2_LocalConsole-StartPage.png)

-1. Choose one of the following options in the **AWS Storage Gateway SOCKS Proxy Configuration** menu:
+1. Choose one of the following options in the **Storage Gateway SOCKS Proxy Configuration** menu:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GatewayMaintenance_77.png)
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/ec2-local-console-common.html)